-Through its Subsidiary, Minera Halcones S.A. de C.V., the Company is engaged in the acquisition, exploration, and if warranted, development of gold, silver, copper, molybdenum and other metal deposits in Mexico.
+Through its Subsidiaries, Minera Halcones S.A. de C.V., and Minera Bestep S.A. de C.V., the Company is engaged in the acquisition, exploration, and if warranted, development of gold, silver, copper, molybdenum and other metal deposits in Mexico.
 Halcones has acquired a majority interest in four large mineral properties located in Sonora, Mexico.
 Sonora is the northernmost state in Mexico and borders the United States of America.
+Bestep has acquired a 100% interest in two properties located in Sonora, Mexico.
 All of the Company's property interests are located within or adjacent to, a free trade zone within the State, a fact that facilitates cross-border access and general business.
 The properties are characterized by ease of accessibility, well developed infrastructure, access to a ready and skilled labour pool and a large degree of common logistics due to their relative proximity to each other.

-The Company's mineral property interests are the Colibri Property, the Leon Property, the Ramaje Ardiente (Ramard) Property and the Evelyn III Property.
+The Company's mineral property interests are the Colibri Property, the Leon Property, the Ramaje Ardiente (Ramard) Property, the Evelyn III Property and the Pilar Property.
 These properties are in the exploration stage only and are without a known body of commercial ore.